usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

   * Ensure that Government maintains contractual rights to all custom software developed by third parties in a manner that is publishable and reusable at no cost.
 * *Use warranties and innovate*: Pull content from the FAR.
 In addition to the warranties prescribed in the FAR, contracting officers should request more l warranties that extend beyond the period of performance, holding contractors liable for the products that they produce.

+**Challenge: Scope your contract safely.**
+- *Utilize enhanced modular contracting requirements*.
+The revised FAR Part 39 requires agencies to use modular contracting for major ICT systems to the maximum extent possible, with contracts awarded within 180 days and deliveries scheduled within 18 months of solicitation.
+Each increment should comprise a system that is not dependent on subsequent increments to perform its principal functions.
+- *Structure for technology evolution*.
+Design contracts to allow subsequent increments to leverage the technology evolution that occurs during the implementation of earlier increments.
+This built-in flexibility reduces the need for contract termination due to technological obsolescence.

 ---

 ## Stakeholder Engagement: Capability and Cooperation

 Many of the techniques you are learning in this program will be new territory for your stakeholders.
 Customers, as well as stakeholders in the acquisition review process, may be put off by all these unfamiliar concepts.
 They may be resistant to moving the acquisition forward under your vision or your team’s vision.
 This must be factored into your acquisition approach.
 Sometimes, small steps are better than rapid wholesale change.
 Keep as much as possible in familiar territory for these people, and move them incrementally in the direction they need to go.
 Think of it as another aspect of “buy small, miss small.”